freeletics/RxRedux/README.md

 # RxRedux
-A Redux store implemtation entirely base on RxJava (inspired by (redux-observable)[https://redux-observable.js.org]) that helps to isolate side effects.
+A Redux store implemtation entirely base on RxJava (inspired by [redux-observable](https://redux-observable.js.org)) that helps to isolate side effects.

+## State of this repository
+Why is there no code in this repository?
+We haven't published the code yet.
+We wanted to share first how the API looks like to get Feedback early and not reinvent the wheel (and maybe combine forces if there are similar efforts going on).

+## How is this different from other Redux implementations like [Mobius](https://github.com/spotify/mobius)
+In contrast to any other Redux inspired library out there, this library is really backed on top of RxJava (Mobius just offers some extensions to use RxJava for async works).
+This library offers a custom RxJava operator `.reduxStore( initialState, sideEffects, reducer )` and treats upstream events as `Actions`.

 # Redux Store
 A Store is basically an observable container for state.